Amsterdam & The Sea by Bike and Boat

 - Holland's most beautiful dune area

-- Alkmaar, the capital of Dutch cheese
+- Alkmaar - Capital of Dutch cheese

 - Traditional fishing villages